 Flush the existing line set per the following instructions.
 For more information, refer to the Installation and Service Procedures manual available on LennoxPros.com.
 CAUTION - DO NOT attempt to flush and re-use existing line sets or indoor coil when the system contains contaminants (i.e., compressor burn out).

-If a new line set is being installed, size the piping per table 2
+Polyvinyl ether (PVE) oil is used in the EL19KPV units.
+If a new line set is being installed, size the piping per table 2.

 TABLE 2